-In Michigan, Warren to unveil plan to boost US manufacturing
+In Michigan, Warren touts plan to boost US manufacturing

-WASHINGTON (AP) — Elizabeth Warren is launching her first tour of Michigan as a Democratic presidential candidate on Tuesday with a proposal to boost domestic manufacturing, including the creation of a Cabinet-level department charged with “creating and defending” American jobs.
+DETROIT (AP) — Elizabeth Warren launched her first tour of Michigan as a Democratic presidential candidate on Tuesday with a proposal to boost domestic manufacturing, including the creation of a Cabinet-level department charged with “creating and defending” American jobs.

 The Department of Economic Development she would create would replace the Department of Commerce and consolidate several agencies, including the Small Business Administration and the Patent and Trademark Office.
 She’s also pledging to “more actively” manage American currency, focus more on promoting exports and require companies that get federal research money to keep related production in the U.S. She’d spend $20 billion on apprenticeship programs and invest $2 trillion in environmentally friendly manufacturing.

-It’s part of what the Massachusetts senator, who launched her 2020 White House bid in February, is dubbing her “economic patriotism” agenda.
+The Massachusetts senator, who launched her 2020 White House bid in February, is billing her latest plan as part of a broader “economic patriotism” agenda.
 The measures are the latest in a series of ambitious policy proposals that have become a trademark of her campaign.

 As Warren visits Detroit and Lansing, her economic proposals are aimed squarely at Midwesterners who have watched millions of manufacturing jobs disappear in recent decades — and who powered President Donald Trump to victory in 2016 after he promised to defend their interests.

+“Those giant corporations, they may not care about American workers, but I do, and I’m willing to fight for it,” she told several hundred people Tuesday at a Detroit job-training facility.
+“You want to be an American company?
+Then make a contribution to running this country.”

+Warren told the crowd that America’s economic plan for too long has been to do whatever “giant corporations” want, criticizing companies such as Levi Strauss and General Electric that she says portray themselves as American but produce most of their products overseas.

-But it’s unclear how Warren would turn some of her most costly policies into reality, especially if Democrats don’t win back control of the Senate in next year’s elections.
+It’s unclear how Warren would turn some of her most costly policies into reality, especially if Democrats don’t win back control of the Senate in next year’s elections.
 The last time Congress approved a significant new Cabinet-level department was 2002, when the Department of Homeland Security was created.
 And the $2 trillion price tag of Warren’s clean energy manufacturing plan would prompt plenty of Republican critics.

 That plank of her agenda is directly tied to the Green New Deal , a framework for dramatically cutting the nation’s dependence on fossil fuels that’s championed by rising liberal star Rep. Alexandria Ocasio-Cortez, D-N.Y.
 Warren would pay for her three-part “green research, manufacturing and exporting” program with proceeds from her proposed new tax on corporate profits and by ending tax subsidies for oil and gas companies and rolling back some provisions of the GOP’s 2017 tax law .

 An independent analysis from Moody’s projects that it would add $700 billion to the nation’s budget deficit over 10 years when broader economic effects aren’t considered.
+In order to create her proposed new Cabinet department, Warren would consider seeking long-lapsed presidential fast-track authority to reorganize the federal government, campaign spokeswoman Saloni Sharma said.

 But amid polls that have solidified Warren’s standing in the top tier of Democratic presidential contenders — albeit behind former Vice President Joe Biden and Vermont Sen. Bernie Sanders — Warren is betting that her campaign pledges will power her forward with Midwestern swing voters who are open to deserting Trump.
-Her clean manufacturing plan comes hours after Biden released his own Green New Deal-linked agenda, which would spend $1.7 trillion over 10 years.
+Her clean manufacturing plan comes hours after Biden released his own climate agenda, which would spend $1.7 trillion over 10 years.

 “The truth is that Washington policies — not unstoppable market forces — are a key driver of the problems American workers face.
 From our trade agreements to our tax code, we have encouraged companies to invest abroad, ship jobs overseas, and keep wages low,” Warren wrote in an online post announcing her plan.
 “In my administration, we will stop making excuses.”